Fashion of Madonna: Lipsticks

 Three lipsticks have been created for Madonna.
 Laura Mercier created the lipstick "M" for her film Evita (1996).
 The singer gave Mercier permission to market the shade as "Madonna Lip Color" becoming the first time she has allowed her name to be attached to a cosmetic product.
-Make Up For Ever and make-up artist Gina Brooke created the "Aqua Rogue/Iconic Red" (shade #8) for Madonna to wear on her MDNA Tour in 2012.
+Make Up For Ever and make-up artist Gina Brooke created the "Aqua Rogue/Iconic Red" (shade #8) for Madonna to wear on her MDNA Tour in 2012, embraced by celebrities like Taylor Swift according to Elle.
 Poppy King believes that Madonna "ushered red lipstick back in as a symbol of strength" and of "glamorous rebellion".